Shakadang Trail

 Shakadang Trail (砂卡礑步道 (Shākǎdàng Bùdào)) or Mysterious Valley Trail is a trail in Taroko National Park, Xiulin Township, Hualien County, Taiwan.

 History

+The trail was originally constructed as Shenmigu Trail during the Japanese rule of Taiwan as a path for the construction of Liwu Power Plant.
+In 2001, it was renamed to Shakadang Trail.
 The trail was closed on 23 September until 1 November 2019, except on 10–13 October 2019.
+In April 2024 during the Hualien earthquake, seven people who were hiking along the trail were found dead due to rockslide.

 Geology

 The trail spans over a length of 4.1 km.
 It follows along the Shakadang Stream.
+It begins at Shakadang Bridge, which has over 100 marble lions.